Seabees in World War II: The Pacific theater

 Like CBs, PTs were new in WWII.
 The Seabees would build 119 PT bases or Cubs.
 The largest would be on Mios Woendi.
 Many battalions were involved, however, the 113th and 116th CBs had PT Advance Base Construction Detachments.
-The 113th's det was attached to Task Group 70.1 through the end of the war.
+The 113th's detachment was attached to Task Group 70.1 through the end of the war.
 It was a precursor to postwar Seabee teams.
 Each man was cross-trained in multiple trades with some qualified as corpsmen or divers.

 Down under deployments had CBs building bases in New Zealand and Australia.
 As the war island-hopped the Seabees landed in assaults with New Zealanders and Australians on multiple islands to build airfields for joint RNZAF, RAAF, U.S. Army Air Corps operations.
 There were some airfields like Turtle Bay that were built for joint USMC RNZAF use.
 Kukum Field on Guadalcanal was home at various times to RNZAF Squadrons 1, 2, 3, 14, 15, 16, and 17 as well as the USAAF.
 On Noemfoor the 95th CB repaired three airfields that would service RAAF 22, 30, 37, 75, 76, and 80 Squadrons.
 On the Solomons, Russells, Rendova, New Georgia, and Bougainville CBs turned all into some kind of advanced base.
 "Mid-1943 Merauke, New Guinea got an air strip and comm station at Port Moresby.
 In December Seabees with the 1st Marine Division landed at Cape Gloucester.
 There, Seabees of the 19th Marines bulldozed trails for the armor beyond the front lines so far they had to be told to hold up.

 A Co 87th CB had to visit the armory for combat gear prior to joining the 3rd New Zealand Division.
 The 3rd New Zealander's took Seabees with them in taking the Green and Treasury Island groups.
 Japanese occupied Papua, New Guinea, and New Britain was Australian administered Territory that saw Battalions from Camp Seabee Brisbane.

 Prior to Cape Gloucester the 1st Marine Division posted notice requesting flight qualified volunteers to form an aviation unit of Piper L4 Grasshoppers.
 Sixty stepped forward with a dozen having flight time.
 A Seabee in the 17th Marines, MM2 Chester Perkins, was one.
 Perkins and the others were put through two months training for recon and artillery spotting once the Pipers arrived.
 He logged over 200 hours dropping flares ammo, medical supplies, observing troop movements, and providing taxi service to officers.
 For this Maj.
 Gen. Rupertus, USMC promoted him to Staff sergeant/Petty officer 1st class and Admiral Nimitz wrote him and the other flyers commendations for the Navy Air Medal.